jameshood118/jameshood118.github.io/README.md

 ## Purpose

-Stand up a repo, using more narrowly focused technologies, those technlogies being the ones I truly feel passionate about and want to focus on.
+Stand up a repo, using more narrowly focused technologies, those technologies being the ones I truly feel passionate about and want to focus on.